St. Joan of Arc Catholic Academy: Jean Vanier Catholic Secondary School (1989–2020)

-Jean Vanier C.S.S. officially came into existence on September 5, 1989, within the St. Maria Goretti Parish catchment area in Central Scarborough with 18 staff and 198 grade 9 students under the leadership of founding principal Michael Leroux, with the first students graduating in 1993.
-Its establishment relieved overcrowding at surrounding schools such as Mary Ward, Francis Libermann, and Senator O'Connor.
-From the onset, the school was de-streamed in grade 9.
-The school was opened and blessed on November 13, 1994.
-In its conception, the school was originally to be named St. Francis Xavier Catholic Secondary School, named after a Jesuit priest, Francis Xavier.
-Despite a turnout and an elementary school using the name, it was changed to Jean Vanier thereafter.
-The school celebrated its 25th anniversary in October 2014 in conjunction with L'Arche's 50th anniversary of its founding.

 St. Joan of Arc Catholic Academy (2020-present)

 An internal report by L'Arche in February 2020 concluded that Jean Vanier had engaged in "manipulative and emotionally abusive" sexual relationships with six women in Trosly-Breuil, France between 1970 and 2005.
 A Change.org petition set up by a former student called for Jean Vanier's name to be removed.

-At a school board meeting on July 16, 2020, the TCDSB recommended the name St. Joan of Arc Catholic Academy starting in the 2020–21 school year.
+At a school board meeting on July 16, 2020, the TCDSB recommended the name St. Joan of Arc Catholic Academy for the 2020–21 school year.
 The school formally completed its renaming at the end of August 2020.
 With the COVID-19 pandemic affecting Toronto, the school reopened under its new name the following September.

-The current emblem retains the cross from the previous Vanier insignia now sporting a fleur-de-lis with a sword standing in the centre.
+The current emblem retains the cross from the previous Vanier insignia, now sporting a fleur-de-lis with a sword standing in the centre.